-To prevent spam, proposals must possess a minimum deposit of 1,000 INJ in order to be considered for voting.
+To prevent spam, proposals must have a minimum deposit of 500 INJ in order to pass to the voting stage.
 All deposits are kept in escrow in the governance Module until the proposal is finalized (passed or rejected).
 If the proposer’s initial deposit covers the minimum deposit amount, the proposal will enter the voting phase immediately.

 If the minimum deposit amount is not reached by the time the maximum deposit period elapses, the proposal will be automatically rejected and the deposits are burned.

-For efficiency, the maximum deposit period on the Equinox testnet is 2 days, but will be longer on mainnet.
+For efficiency, the maximum deposit period is 2 days, but can be changed via governance as all other parameters.

 Phase 2: Voting Period